katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ```

 Yep, it worked.
 Differently from interfaces, the function signature will not
-match any kind of method name, you just pass the method as a parameters, since
+match any kind of method name, you just pass the method as a parameter, since
 the method is actually just a function, it could be something like:

 ```go